irthomasthomas/VibeLab/refactoring_plan.md

         #     return await loop.run_in_executor(executor, execute_llm_sync, model_alias, prompt_text, conversation_id)
         ```

-*   **3. Basic Security Hardening (Backend):**
-    *   **Restrict CORS:** In `do_OPTIONS` and response headers within your (new) FastAPI/Flask setup, configure CORS to allow only the specific origin of your frontend (e.g., `http://localhost:PORT_OF_FRONTEND_IF_DIFFERENT` or your development server's port).
-FastAPI has built-in CORS middleware.
-    *   **Content Security Policy (CSP):** Add a basic CSP header to mitigate XSS risks, e.g., `default-src 'self'; script-src 'self' 'unsafe-inline'; style-src 'self' 'unsafe-inline'; img-src 'self' data:;`.
-Adjust as needed. `unsafe-inline` for styles might be needed initially due to existing CSS practices but aim to remove it.

-*   **4. Improve Frontend Error Display:**
-    *   Enhance `alert()` messages with more specific error information passed from the backend or caught in frontend `try-catch` blocks.
-Consider a less obtrusive notification system.

 **Phase 1: Backend Modernization & Data Integrity**

-*   **1. Robust Backend Framework Implementation (FastAPI/Flask):**
-    *   Fully transition all existing backend logic to the chosen framework.
-    *   Implement proper routing, request validation (e.g., Pydantic with FastAPI), and structured error responses.

 *   **2. Leverage `llm` Python API for Model Interactions:**
     *   Fully transition LLM interactions from `subprocess` to the `llm` Python API (e.g., `llm.get_model(model_alias).prompt(...)` as detailed in Phase 0).
 This provides a consistent interface across different models supported by the `llm` tool and integrates better with Pythonic error handling and data structures.